Bahar Davary

-Bahar Davary is an Iranian-American theologian and religious studies scholar and Professor of Theology and Religious Studies at the University of San Diego.
-She is known for her works on comparative study of religion and Islamic studies.
+Bahar Davary is an Iranian-American religious studies scholar and Professor of Theology and Religious Studies at the University of San Diego.
+She is known for her work on comparative study of religion and Islamic studies.

 Career

 Davary's interests are broadly within the field of Comparative Religion focusing on Islamic studies.
-Davary's first monograph Women and the Qur'an: A Study in Islamic Hermeneutics (Lewiston, New York: Edwin Mellen Press, 2009), which was awarded the Adèle Mellen Prize, examines development, continuity, and change in representing women with a focus on dynamic identities of the texts.
-Davary's later writings focuses on the development of Islamic feminist knowledge, especially as it involves with the questions of Orientalism, colonialism and Islamic patriarchy.
+Davary's first monograph Women and the Qur'an: A Study in Islamic Hermeneutics (Lewiston, New York: Edwin Mellen Press, 2009), which was awarded the Adèle Mellen Prize, examines development, continuity, and change in the representation of women in the Qur'an with a focus on dynamic identities of the text.
+Davary's later writings focuses on the development of Muslim feminist ideas, especially as it involves with the questions of Orientalism, colonialism, neo-orientalism, and patriarchy.
 She has published several papers in academic journals and encyclopedias and has presented more than 100 lectures locally, nationally, and internationally.
 Since 2005, She has been a faculty member of USD.
+Prior to that she was a professor at Hobart and William Smith Colleges in upstate New York.